Inequalities in health are avoidable between groups of people within a certain area.

 Citizens Advice Bureau sessions

-We’ve also funded the delivery of CAB sessions in all 54 of Derbyshire’s children’s centres.
-Families can see an advisor in the centre, at another local venue or receive a home visit if that’s more appropriate.
+We’ve also funded the delivery of CAB sessions across various community venues supporting the community wellness approach.
 Find out more by visiting the Derbyshire Citizens Advice Bureaux.

 Healthy home project

 The Healthy Home project offers people with a long term health condition help with cold homes.
 The project helps improve home insulation and heating in order to keep your home warm and you healthy.

 You could be eligible for a free new energy efficient boiler, loft or cavity wall insulation or other energy saving measures subject to a survey by one of the Healthy Home team.
 You’ll receive advice to help you improve the efficiency of your heating system to reduce your fuel bills.

 The project also aims to keep you healthy and independent in your own home, and to do this we may offer you services run by other trusted organisations in your area.